ethanmsl/advent_of_code_2023/day-01/README.md

 (I'm curious about mixing DFAs and their memory representation -- e.g. shared states for SIX & SIXTEEN) By default nothing of the sort seems to occur.
 Naturally enough.
 THough this is in principle computable.
 I'm also _very_ curious to start looking at the perf tradeoffs.

+## GENERALIZATIONs

+- Natural generalizations of this have inherrent performance problems as there's no 'natural' ordering of patterns of varying lengths whose extents can overlap in multiple ways. e.g. `SIX` & `SIXTEEN` (and `SIXTY` & `SIXTEEN`).
+Or `AAA-BBB` & `BBB-CCC`.
+  - Finding logical graphs who map cleanly to machine action graphs is an interesting problem.